Exabyte-io/documentation/docs/pricing/service-levels.md

 ## Comparison Table

-Below is a quick comparison of our service levels:
+Below is a quick comparison of our service levels.

 | Feature per Plan         |  Promo      | Advanced           | Pro                | Enterprise         |  Enterprise-Extra         |
 | :-------------           |:----------- |:-------------      |:-------------      |:-------------      |:-------------             |